Pete's Walks - Pitstone Hill and Wigginton (page 1 of 3)

 I did this 12 mile circular walk on Sunday, 15th November, 2009.
 It was a repeat of Walk 4 of my Chiltern Chain Walk, but in the opposite (clockwise) direction.
-Click here to see a rough map of the walk (but only if you have already read my disclaimer and notes regarding maps).
 I chose this walk to do as I really only had about four hours to spare, as there was a family gathering later in the day to celebrate my nephew's birthday.

 I started walking about 9.am from the car park by Pitstone Hill, heading away from that hill towards Steps Hill.
 I turned right as I reached the foot of Steps Hill, following a path that climbed fairly gently uphill to reach the main track between Ivinghoe Beacon and the Bridgewater Monument in Ashridge.
 I followed the track a short distance to the right, before forking right immediately before the kennels on Clipper Down.
 As I followed the path downhill, there were nice views towards Wigginton and Aldbury Nowers, places I'd be visiting later on the walk.